synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - Scraped docs ingestion is intentionally out of scope in this phase.
 - Some metadata values are still fallback/default driven (e.g. `unknown` for missing `since`).
 - Package exports now expose only the public runtime query API; internal build/runtime modules are intentionally unpublished.
-- Only the components collector exists; tokens/styles/fonts/assets/docs collectors are not yet implemented.
+- Tokens/styles/fonts/assets collectors currently cover package-level setup metadata only; deep domain collectors are not implemented yet.
 - The public API currently provides generic store/query access only; domain-specific facades (components/tokens/styles/assets) are not implemented yet.

 ## Data/Folder State